-I made the decision this year that as soon as our holiday started, I was going to take a break from all things online – Social Media, the iPhone and everything that requires or more to the point – encourages a ‘check-in’.
+I made the decision this year that as soon as our holiday started, I was going to take a Social Media break.
+In fact a break from all things online -Social Media, the iPhone and everything that requires or more to the point – encourages a ‘check-in’.
 The best way to do this was to let the battery on the mobile run flat.
 It can be very effective!

 Not quite what you expect to hear from a Blogger is it.
 Nevertheless, it was going to happen – come what may – and what better time than August!

 I have to confess that for the first few days of the holiday, I did a little dipping in but then I stopped.
 Completely.
 Nothing terrible happened – quite the opposite, in fact.
 Here are some of the things that I realised during my enforced break and ‘check-out’.

 The whole point of having a holiday is getting away.
 And what I realised is that for as long as you are constantly checking in with Social Media online and with home – you never actually arrive on the holiday.
 So after doing the ‘arrived safely’ messages, that was it.

 Remember those days of queuing up for the telephone after 6pm or 10pm armed with the code for the UK and a handful of Pesetas or Drachma?
 As long as you were able to get through to one set of parents, word was shared back home that all were safe and well.

 And how you couldn’t wait to get on the phone to everyone once you arrived home to declare your safe arrival and regale them of your holiday tales.
 Then, you’d be ages finding out all of the news and gossip from home.
 Newspapers will have been been a few days behind at best and generally so much happened at home while you were away.